 24″ upright stems are abundantly covered with glossy, purple, 2-in. long bell-shaped flowers.
 This reblooming … Continued

-Edible roots and stalks, but you won’t want to eat them because they are too … Continued
+This relative of the artichoke has edible roots and stalks, but you won’t want to … Continued

 Wide, strappy leaves measuring 1/4 to 1/2 inch across, this carex makes a bold statement … Continued